Table of Contents

 As moderate acne and severe acne cases are harder to control and treat than mild acne, over-the-counter medications may not be as effective and prescriptions may be required.

 Doctors will often prescribe topical prescription medications for qualified acne cases.
-There are a variety of prescription treatments available, including topical retinoids, topical antibiotics, and combination medications.
+There are a variety of prescription treatments available, including topical retinoids, topical antibiotics, and combination medications for acne.

 Topical retinoids are used in anti-aging efforts, and can speed up the rate of cell regeneration, aiding your skin in sloughing off the dead skin cells at a regulated rate.
 In some patients, retinoids can also serve as an anti-inflammatory agent, but they have been known to cause irritation when first used.

 If you suffer from harsh, inflammatory breakouts, a doctor will likely prescribe topical antibiotics.
-They are designed to help reduce P. acnes bacteria that causes inflamed, infected acne lesions.
+This is a pimple medicine designed to help reduce P. acnes bacteria that causes inflamed, infected acne lesions.
 Some studies have purported that use of these antibiotics has made bacteria more resistant to treatment, and it may be that these treatments are less effective than they were in the past.

-Combination medications are exactly what they sound like—medications that harness the power of two acne-fighting ingredients in one bottle.
+Combination medications are exactly what they sound like—acne medications that harness the power of two acne-fighting ingredients in one bottle.
 These are generally made up of topical retinoid or benzoyl peroxide treatments along with topical antibiotics.

-If topical treatments are ineffective, doctors may prescribe oral medications.
+If topical treatments are ineffective, doctors may prescribe oral medications for acne.
 These can help clear up acne breakouts and other skin conditions, but they come with their fair share of potential side effects and consequences.

 Oral antibiotics are designed to kill the acne-causing bacteria found within your skin pores.
 The most common oral antibiotics prescribed for acne treatment are Tetracyclines, which include Minocycline and Doxycycline, and Erthromycin.
 Like their topical antibiotics counterparts, bacterial resistance may result in ineffectiveness of this treatment regimen so overuse is to be avoided.